delving/narthex/docs/skosification.md

 * **fieldProperty**: the URI of the property that has been skosified
 * **fieldValue**: a literal value which occurs for the given property (needs fixing)

+From this another field is composed:

+* **fieldValueUri**: a URI which prefixes the value, which is URL encoded

 ### Check and Correct

 Each literal value will be transformed into its associated URI which is derived from the literal by embedding it in a predictable pattern.
 If this URI does not refer to a corresponding entry in the associated SKOS dataset, a new entry will be created.
 Either way, the literal is then replaced with the new URI.